flaskcwg/flask-docs-fa/.github/pull_request_template.md

 <!--
-For translation PR, ensure each step in the "Contrubuting Guide" of the README is complete by adding an "x" to each box below.
+For translation PR, ensure each step in the "Contrubuting Guide" of the README.md is complete by adding an "x" to each box below.

 For assignment PR, you can delete the checklist below.
 -->

 Checklist:

-- [ ] Fill the checkbox of the related file entry in the README with an "x".
+- [ ] Fill the checkbox of the related file entry in the README.md with an "x".
 - [ ] Run `pre-commit` hooks and fix any issues.
 - [ ] Build docs locally, no warnings or errors.